-The risk profile faced by Partnerships BC is similar to previous years.
-Partnerships BC has identified a number of potential risks, both internal and external, that could compromise the company's ability to realize its goals in the coming years.
+Partnerships BC has identified a number of potential risks, both internal and external, that could compromise the Company's ability to realize its goals in the coming years.
 Key risks and their corresponding mitigation strategies are outlined in the table on the following page.

 Risk Category Description Mitigation Strategies Scope of Business Focus and Client Base Partnerships BC's client market and service offering is a relatively narrow business focus.
-If the partnership market weakened this could limit the ability of the company to meet its financial targets and goals.
+If the partnership market weakened this could limit the ability of the Company to meet its financial targets and goals.
 Expand potential client market to include other levels of government and other jurisdictions.
 Consult with government agencies to understand their infrastructure needs and identify project opportunities.
 Work with central agencies to streamline approval processes.
 Diversify the range of partnership procurement models to better meet client needs.
-Public Private Partnership Policy Environment The policy environment for public private partnerships continues to evolve (e.g. capital standard).
-Work with the Province to ensure the policy environment is compatible with public private partnerships.
-Work with clients to ensure partnership projects are compatible with the Province's policy objectives.
-Project Risks Partnerships BC may face increased risks due to problems or changes in client public private partnerships projects in the procurement, construction or operations phase of a public private partnership project.
-Participate on Steering Committees for public private partnership projects.
+Public Private Partnership Policy Environment The policy environment for PPPs continues to evolve (e.g. capital standard).
+Work with the Province to ensure the policy environment is compatible with PPPs.
+Work with clients to ensure PPP projects are compatible with the Province's policy objectives.
+Project Risks Partnerships BC may experience increased risks due to problems or changes in client PPP projects in the procurement, construction or operations phase of a PPP project.
+Participate on Steering Committees for PPP projects.
 Develop and apply best practices in procurement: Costing.
 Affordability.
 Evaluation.
 Governance.
 Develop and apply best practices in the project implementation phase: Provide advisory services during design and construction.
 Provide advisory services during operations.